-Justify Wins the 144th Kentucky Derby
+Justify Wins the 144th Kentucky Derby in the Event's Wettest Race Ever

 Justify was crowned the winner of the 144th Kentucky Derby in a tightly contested race on Saturday evening at Churchill Downs in Louisville, kicking off the first of the Triple Crown races of 2018.

-Beating a crowded, rainy racetrack filled with 20 of the fastest horses around, Justify crossed the finish line and beat second-place Good Magic and third-place Audible.
+Beating a crowded, rainy racetrack filled with 20 of the fastest horses around, Justify crossed the finish line in 2:04.20 and beat second-place Good Magic and third-place Audible.
 (The track record for the Run for the Roses is 1:59.4, set by Secretariat in 1973.)

 Securing the Kentucky Derby’s jewel earned Justify’s team the guaranteed $2 million purse that was up for grabs.
+And they did it during the wettest Derby to date, as WKYT meteorologist Chris Bailey reported that more than 2.31 inches of rain fell by 4:20 p.m., topping the previous record set in 1918.

 Coming into today’s 1.25-mile race, there were a few stands out to win the iconic American thoroughbred race, with the overall favorite being the 3-year-old colt Justify (who won the Santa Anita Derby earlier this year by three lengths).
 Behind him were other contenders like Mendelssohn, Magnum Moon, and Bolt d’Oro and Audible.